 I stand at full attention.
 I think it’s a much more difficult argument to overcome than is often supposed.
-The suffering in this world is so deep and wide and particular, that, to my mind, the very best we can do is to sort of throw our arms up in the air and plead ignorance.
+The suffering in this world is so deep and wide and particular that, to my mind, the very best we can do is to sort of throw our arms up in the air and plead ignorance.

 What’s your favorite novel?

 Tough call.
 One Flew Over the Cuckoo’s Nest is up there.
 Kafka on the Shore made a big impression on me.
 Brautigan’s In Watermelon Sugar is a favorite.
 Hitchhikers Guide to the Galaxy was a fun one.
-Zen and the Art of Motorcycle Maintenance was big when I was younger.
+Zen and the Art of Motorcycle Maintenance was big when I was young.
 More recently, I really enjoyed George Saunders' short stories in Tenth of December.

 Do you like olives?